-The SWO has a cortical origin, from where it propagates to the striatum activating MSNs (Kasanetz et al., 2002; Ketzef et al., 2017; Reig and Silberberg, 2016; Sáez et al., 2018; Wilson and Kawaguchi, 1996) and interneurons (Reig and Silberberg, 2014).
-In order to clarify how cortical activity is related with the dorsal striatum, we studied the correlations of the Up states between several cortical areas and MSNs located in DLS and DMS (Fig. 5).
-As before, we applied the NA-MEMD algorithm to extract the IMF carrying the SWO.
-Then, we used it to compute the cross-correlation between the whole-cell recordings of the MSNs in DLS or DMS with the pairs of simultaneous local field potentials (LFPs) recorded in FrA, M1, S1 and V1 (Fig. 5A-B).
-We found that neuronal activity from DLS- and DMS-MSNs had different correlations with FrA, M1 and V1 LFPs (Fig. 5D).
+several cortical areas and MSNs located in DLS and DMS (Figure 5).
+First, we applied the NA-MEMD algorithm to extract the IMF carrying the SWO (Figure 5A-B).
+Then, we used it to compute the cross-correlation between the whole-cell recordings of the MSNs in DLS or DMS with the pairs of simultaneous local field potentials (LFPs) recorded in FrA, M1, S1, and V1.
+We found that neuronal activity from DLS- and DMS-MSNs had different correlations with FrA, M1 and V1 LFPs (Figure 5D).
 Correlation with FrA and M1 activity was higher for DLS neurons, while correlation with V1 was higher for neurons recorded from DMS.
-When we represented correlation values with FrA and V1, two clusters were clearly distinguishable, corresponding to DMS- and DLS-MSNs (Fig. 5E), suggesting specific functional coupling to the cortex for both striatal regions.
+When we represented correlation values with FrA and V1, two clusters were clearly distinguishable, corresponding to DMS- and DLS-MSNs (Figure 5E), suggesting specific functional coupling to the cortex for both striatal regions.
+It is important to note that we used this approach to understand the global correlation of the striatal SWO with different cortical areas, which does not have to be confused with the modulation of activity once the MSNs are in the active Up state (Figure 1C, see Discussion).